zth/rescript-relay/rescript-relay-documentation/docs/relay-resolvers.md

 In order to use Relay resolvers, you need to do a little bit of setup:

-First, you need to enable the Relay resolvers feature flag for the compiler in your `relay.config.js`:
+First, if you're on lower than version `3.1.0` of RescriptRelay then you need to enable the Relay resolvers feature flag for the compiler in your `relay.config.js`:

 ```js title="relay.config.js"
 module.exports = {